 Almost every employment discrimination matter starts with the filing of a charge of discrimination with the Equal Employment Opportunity Commission.
-For employees, the filing a charge with the EEOC is almost always a mandatory pre-requisite to filing suit for discrimination or harassment.
+For employees, the filing of a charge with the EEOC is almost always a mandatory pre-requisite to filing suit for discrimination or harassment.
 For employers, the receipt of a charge is often as stressful and shocking as service of a complaint and should be taken just as seriously.
 Once a charge has been filed, an employer has an opportunity to submit a position statement explaining its reasons for taking the action that is being challenged by the employee.

 After the EEOC receives both the charge and the employer's position statement, it conducts a preliminary investigation and usually offers both parties the opportunity to mediate.
 If the voluntary mediation is unsuccessful then either one of two things will happen: first, in some circumstances, the EEOC will file suit on behalf of the employee or, second, the EEOC will issue a right-to-sue letter which allows the employee the opportunity to file a discrimination lawsuit within 180 days.